yamin-shihab/dvd-screensaver/README.md

 ## Build/Install

-To build this, you must have [termbox2](https://github.com/termbox/termbox2) installed (it'll be dynamically linked), and the ninja build system.
-You should also be sure to have a valid c compiler in `$PATH` called cc (I just used `ln -s /usr/local/bin/cc /usr/bin/clang`, but you can use `gcc` or something else).
+To build this, you must have [termbox2](https://github.com/termbox/termbox2) installed (it'll be dynamically linked) and the ninja build system.
+You should also be sure to have a valid c compiler in `$PATH` called `cc` (I just used `ln -s /usr/local/bin/cc /usr/bin/clang`, but you can use `gcc` or something else).
 ```bash
 git clone https://github.com/yamin-shihab/dvd-screensaver.git # Clone the project onto your computer
 cd dvd-screensaver # Move into the project directory